digiscot/digiscot-website/pages/projects/comas.md

 This has already led to staff enquiries about software packages for doing newsletters etc. so going to run some short classes specifcally on linking MS office and other packages that are presently underused.
 Meanwhile providing people with templates and digital examples of reports that they can alter to their project needs.

-Dumbiedykes area has a new computer linked into the shop with access for folk to do online forms and use it for emailing, skyping and shopping.
+Dumbiedykes area has a new computer linked into the shop with access for folk to do online forms and use it for emailing, skypeing and shopping.
 Will be running classes and assisted support next week and have 3 people signed up to help them understand different aspects of using IT.
+First session was helping a community activist to use a scanner and send info for a local area newsletter, taking viruses off machines and linking up hardware for staff, changing wi fi passwords and access for shop users.

 ### Outputs and outcomes